 Fast sales happen when buyers feel confident.
 Confidence comes from clarity.
 Having key documents ready can reduce delays and protect your price.

-• Upgrade list with rough dates (roof, windows, heat pumps, electrical, etc.)
+- Upgrade list (roof, windows, heat pumps, etc.)

 Step 5: Launch with strong marketing (the first week matters most)

 The first 7–10 days are your best chance to create urgency.
-A great launch strategy helps you sell faster and often helps you sell for more.
+A strong launch helps you sell faster—and often for more.

 What a strong PEI listing launch includes